rafath-100/jovo-framework/platforms/platform-core/README.md

 To make the process easier, we created the Jovo Core Platform which comes with its own request and response JSON structure and a lot of helpful features off-the-shelf.

 The Jovo Core Platform can be connected to any client (the "frontend" that records speech or text input and passes it to the Jovo app).
-You can either implement your own client or use existing [Jovo Clients](https://www.jovo.tech/marketplace/tag/clients).
+You can either implement your own client or use existing [Jovo Clients](https://www.jovo.tech/marketplace/tag/clients), e.g. for the web.

 The client sends a request to the Jovo app that may contain audio, text, or other input.
 The Jovo Core Platform then deals with this information and returns a response back to the client.
 [Learn more about the Core Platform request and response structures below](#requests-and-responses).